- Equation SolverFactoring CalculatorDerivative Calculator

 Many other functions have limited ranges.
 While only a few types have limited domains, you will frequenty see functions with unusual ranges.
 Here are a few examples:

-Summary: The domain of a function is all the possible input values, and the range is all possible output values.
+Summary: The domain of a function is all the possible input values for which the function is defined, and the range is all possible output values.